Instagram Search

 Last updated

-How Instagram search works
+How does Instagram search work?

-What users search for on Instagram
+What do users search for on Instagram?

 Instagram search performs best for intent that aligns with its directory model.